 Our website only includes information about young adult books and authors currently published by Penguin and available for order (including backorder and preorder) in the United States.
 We do not have online catalog information for out of print titles or works published by other Penguin Random House publishers worldwide.
 For contact information and websites for other Penguin Random House publishers visit global.penguinrandomhouse.com.

 If you are a blogger who is interested in receiving galleys for review, here’s how to request them:

 - Please fill out our Blogger Request Form.
-Currently we are taking requests for Summer 2017 titles.
+Currently we are taking requests for Fall 2017 titles.

 - This form collects your blog stats, your mailing information, and your review requests for all age groups (Young Adult, Middle Grade, and Picture Books), to be used for the season that's currently open for requests.

 - This form will reset for each season.
 An email will be sent out to everyone who has filled out the form previously once the new form is available.

 - This is the most effective way to ensure that your specific request is read and logged.
 Please try to avoid filling out this form multiple times for a single season-we encourage you to keep a record of your own requests.
 Please avoid emailing individual publicists, authors, editors, or imprints.
 We will also no longer be logging requests from the young readers marketing email we have used in the past.

 If you still have questions or concerns, please contact our Digital Publicist, Chelsea Fought at firstname.lastname@example.org

 - Galley quantities are extremely limited and we receive hundreds of requests a day.
 We cannot send to everybody, and in fact can send to only a fraction of those who request.
 We reserve the right to send or not send galleys at our discretion.

 - Due to scheduling and embargos, galleys do not exist for all titles.